asyncapi/community/AMBASSADOR_ORGANIZATION.md

 The process of becoming an ambassador is very simple.
 Go to the **community** repository and open a PR to edit the `ambassadors.json` file.
 The TSC will then evaluate your candidacy!

-That PR can be created not only by the ambassador candidate, but any community member can open up a PR to submit someones application (case when community member is too shy to get on the list).
+That PR doesn't have to be created by the ambassador candidate; any community member may open a PR to submit someone's application to the AsyncAPI Ambassador Program.

 Get on board and become an ambassador!